 • air temperature;

-The generally accepted measure of measurement is interest, and the calculation is carried out according to a special formula, which will be discussed later.
+The generally accepted measurement measure is percentage, and the calculation is carried out using a special formula, which will be discussed later.

-Absolute humidity is measured in grams per cubic centimeter, which are also converted to percentages for convenience.
-With increasing altitude, the amount of moisture may increase depending on the region, but upon reaching a certain ceiling (about 6-7 kilometers above sea level), the humidity decreases to near zero values.
-Absolute humidity is considered one of the main macroparameters: on its basis, planetary climate maps and zones are compiled.
+Absolute humidity is measured in grams per cubic centimeter, which for convenience are also converted into percentages.
+As altitude increases, the amount of moisture may increase depending on the region, but once a certain ceiling is reached (approximately 6-7 kilometers above sea level), the humidity drops to around zero values.
+Absolute humidity is considered one of the main macroparameters: planetary climate maps and zones are compiled on its basis.

-(Psychometer device - it determines the humidity by the temperature difference between dry and wet thermometers)
+(A psychometer device - it is used to determine humidity by the temperature difference between a dry and wet thermometer)

 Humidity by absolute ratio is determined using special instruments that determine the percentage of water molecules in the atmosphere.
-As a rule, daily fluctuations are negligible - this indicator can be considered static, and it does not reflect important climatic conditions.
-Against, relative humidity subject to strong daily fluctuations, and reflects the exact distribution of condensed moisture, its pressure and equilibrium saturation.
-It is this indicator that is considered the main one and is calculated at least once a day.
+As a rule, daily fluctuations are negligible - this indicator can be considered static and does not reflect important climatic conditions.
+Against, relative humidity is subject to strong daily fluctuations, and reflects the exact distribution of condensed moisture, its pressure and equilibrium saturation.
+This indicator is considered the main one and is calculated at least once a day.

-The determination of relative air humidity is carried out according to a complex formula that takes into account:
+Determination of relative air humidity is carried out using a complex formula that takes into account:

 • current dew point;